tskit-dev/msprime/docs/ancestry.md

 :::{note}
 The units of recombination and other rates in msprime are **per unit sequence length, per unit time**.
-If you have specified a {ref}`demographic model<sec_demography>` for a species and are measuring sequence lengths in base pairs, then the units for recombination rate will be per base pair, per generation.
+If you have set effective population sizes in units of individuals and aremeasuring sequence lengths in base pairs, then the units for recombination rate will be per base pair, per generation.
-It is also possible  to specify time in "coalescent units" and to model recombination breakpoints as occurring on the {ref}`continuous unit interval<sec_ancestry_discrete_genome>`.
+Other choices are possible (e.g., time in "coalescent units" and recombination breakpoints on a
+{ref}`continuous unit interval<sec_ancestry_discrete_genome>`.)
 :::

 :::{seealso}